If you are struggling with disobedience defiance, or children who don’t listen to what you say, here’s how to get your kids to mind without the fuss.

 If your consequence is a loss of privilege, don’t be too afraid to make your children angry to follow through.
 If you’ve established house rules, keep them.
 The more you get used to doing this the less willpower it will take.
 It’ll simply become a natural rhythm in your family.

-Hopefully, you will have started training all day long during times of non-conflict.
-Now, when a behavior arises that is not good, or the opportunity for them to learn something comes up, recall your teaching time.
+When a behavior arises that is not good, or the opportunity for them to learn something comes up, recall your teaching time.
 By asking your kids to recall information you’ve already shared you will help transfer that information from short-term to long-term memory.
-And it will help them “own” whatever is the issue.

 6. Learn to discern insecurity with stalling tactics.